 26. See: Ibn al-Jawzi Abu al-Faraj, Kitab al-Mawdu'at, (Karachi: n.pp, n.d.), p.
 92. Al-Albani Muhammad Nasiruddin, Silsilah al-Ahadith al-Da'ifah wa al-Mawdu'ah, (Riyadh: Maktabah al-Ma'arif, 1988), vol. 3 p.
 406. Shurrab Muhammad, Bayt al-Maqdis wa al-Masjid al-Aqsa, p.
 374-383.
 Al-Suyuti Jalaluddin, Al-Lali al-Masnu'ah fi al-Ahadith al-Mawdu'ah, vol. 1 p.
 459. Al-Shawkani Muhammad b.
 'Ali, Al-Fawa'id al-Majmu'ah fi al-Ahadith al-Mawdu'ah, (Beirut: Dar al-Kutub al-'Ilmiyyah, n.d.), p.
 428.

 Dr. Spahic Omer, a Bosnian currently residing in Malaysia, is an Associate Professor at the Kulliyyah of Architecture and Environmental Design, International Islamic University Malaysia.
 He studied in Bosnia, Egypt and Malaysia.
 His research interests cover Islamic history, culture and civilization, as well as the history and philosophy of the Islamic built environment.
-He can be reached at spahico yahoo.com; his blog is at www.medinanet.org.
+His blog is at www.medinanet.org.